 Smith offered his legislation as an amendment to a bill already adopted by the Senate, the Global Anti-Semitism Review Act (S. 2292).
 S. 2292, authored by Senator Voinovich, requires annual reports on acts of Anti-Semitism including acts of physical violence and harassment against Jewish people as well as acts of vandalism against Jewish community institutions.

 Smith’s amendment strengthens the bill significantly by creating a new Office to Monitor and Combat Anti-Semitism in the U.S. State Department, by appointing a Special Envoy for Monitoring and Combating Anti-Semitism and by enhancing the reporting requirements created in the original bill..

+Smith’s measure also establishes greater additional requirements for reporting on anti-Semitism in the State Department’s annual reports to Congress on Human Rights Practices and International Religious Freedom.
 By setting forth criteria for the State Department, it will aid U.S. embassies in more thoroughly and consistently covering the issue of Anti-Semitism.
 The amendment requires the examination of:

 The Smith/Lantos amendment will also maintain the one-time State Department report on global anti-Semitism mandated by S. 2292.
 Setting a benchmark for individual countries around the globe, the report will compile by country the number of acts of physical violence against Jews or vandalism of Jewish community institutions and government responses to such actions.
 In addition, the report will detail steps taken by governments to protect the religious freedoms of Jewish people and describe governmental efforts to promote anti-bias and tolerance education.